Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 - 32+ global data center locations

-- Bare metal servers for compute-intensive workloads
+- Bare metal servers for compute-intensive work

 - Managed Kubernetes